 Catechesis of the Good Shepherd

-Catechesis of the Good Shepherd (CGS) is the name of our Sunday morning children's spiritual formation for 3-year olds to 6th graders.
+Catechesis of the Good Shepherd (CGS) is the name of our Sunday morning spiritual formation for children 3-years old to 6th grade.
 In CGS we believe that God and the child have a unique relationship with one another particularly before the age of six and that the growth of this relationship should be assisted by the adult, but is directed by the Spirit of God within the child.
 Children need their own place to foster the growth of that relationship.
 We believe that the child's spiritual growth is best served through tangible but indirect means.

 Sessions for the 2017-2018 program year began on Sunday, September 10 at 10:00 am.
 Please join us on Sunday, September 3 at 10:00 am for an Open House to see the atria.